yeongseok94/CarND-PID-Control-Project/Model Description.md

 * Kd = 2.0
 * forgetting factor = 0.9

+Meanwhile, I used another PID controller to throttle so that I can control the speed of the vehicle.
+And the PID gains and the forgetting factor for it is:

+* Kp = 0.5
+* Ki = 0.0
+* Kd = 0.05
+* forgetting factor = 0.9999

 ### Gain Tuning Procedure

 1. First, select proper Kp that makes the car follow the track even though it has a lot of oscillation.